dT

 For: capital that follows rules, not vibes.

-Rules-based strategies that earn the right to deploy capital only after they clear a measurable proof gate: positive information coefficient, hit rate, t-stat, and survival of fees + slippage + turnover.
-Not every signal makes it.
+Deterministic strategies (dtX live, dtZ daily IC-adaptive paper, dtM meta candidates) that earn the right to deploy capital only after clearing a measurable proof gate: positive information coefficient, hit rate, t-stat, and survival of fees + slippage + turnover.

 Benchmarks set the bar.
-Model portfolios show the shape.
+Portfolios show the shape.
 Strategies earn capital.

 Read the full bar in Methodology.